Cat Doesn’t Trust Me After Vet Visit: Is This Normal?

 About Dr. Aisling O'Keeffe MVB CertSAM ISFMAdvCertFB MRCVS

-Aisling qualified from University College Dublin as a veterinarian in 2015 and went on to work in a mixture of small animal hospitals here and in the UK, including a cat-only veterinary clinic for 3 years.
+Aisling qualified from University College Dublin as a veterinarian in 2015 and went on to work in a mixture of small animal hospitals here and in the UK, including a cat-only veterinary clinic where she currently works.
 She has completed a postgraduate certificate in Small Animal Medicine and the International Society of Feline Medicine's postgraduate certificate in Advanced Feline Behaviour.
-Last year, she wrote a children's book called 'Minding Mittens', which aims to educate children on cat behaviour and care and featured on the RTE tv series 'Cat Hospital'.
-She has recently become a Fear Free certified vet, which aims to make vet visits as stress-free and enjoyable as possible.
-In her spare time, she enjoys looking after her pets, which includes 6 recently rescued guinea pigs and 13 ex-battery hens and renovating her cottage with her husband and baby
+She wrote a children's book called 'Minding Mittens', which aims to educate children on cat behaviour and care.
+Aisling featured on the RTE tv series 'Cat Hospital'.
+She is a Fear Free certified vet, which aims to make vet visits as stress-free and enjoyable as possible.
+In her spare time, she enjoys looking after her pets, which includes 4 felines.

 Want to give your cat better care every day?
 Get our free day to day care guide.